Why Coloring Book Day Is The Most Creative Holiday In August And How You Can Celebrate [Opinion]

 — monday mandala (@mondaymandala) August 15, 2016

-Unlike crayons, professional quality art tools such as colored pencils allow the artist to blend colors for a unique finished picture.
+Unlike crayons, professional quality art tools, such as colored pencils, allow the artist to blend colors for a unique finished picture.
 Those who want to color with markers should test the markers first to make certain the colors stay and do not bleed through the paper.

 Love coloring on adult coloring books using my #prismacolor pencils! #laurarroyave #GraphicDesign #art #adobedraw pic.twitter.com/RZrwwR56t8